ZackMagnotti/dungeons/arena-of-urrk/session.md

 # Take The Bait

-The party goes to the Lager Cellar tavern in the city of Larrad.
+The party goes to the Dust Cellar tavern in the city of Larrad.

 Larrad is claustraphobic Dwarven city carved into the Five Kings Mountains.
 Space is a premium in such a city, limited in size by the cavern walls from